Path-Tree Optimization in Discrete Partially Observable Environments using Rapidly-Exploring Belief-Space Graphs: Problem formulation

 We optimize policies in a context of mixed-observability.
 The robot state is fully observable, but discrete and essential parts of the environment are only partially observable.
 In the example of the Fig.~\ref{fig:problem} this models the fact that each door can be open or closed.

-To capture this mixed observability structure, we adopt a compound state representation where a state is composed of 2 parts: \begin{itemize} \item $x \in \mathbb{R}^n$ is a continuous state and corresponds to the usual notion of state in the path planning literature. \item $s \in \mathcal{H}$ is a discrete state from a finite set of world hypotheses $\mathcal{H}$. \end{itemize}
+To capture this mixed observability, we adopt a compound state representation where a state is composed of 2 parts: \begin{itemize} \item $x \in \mathbb{R}^n$ is the robot state from a continuous space, it is fully observable. \item $s \in \mathcal{H}$ is a discrete state from a finite set of world hypotheses $\mathcal{H}$. \end{itemize}

 In the problem introduced in Fig.~\ref{fig:problem} the variable $s$ can take four possible values corresponding to the possible states of the environment as illustrated on Fig.~\ref{fig:multiple_worlds}.